 a.
 Statement of the Problem.
-Applicants should briefly describe the need for a national training and technical assistance program for attorneys and others involved in the prosecution of child abuse.
+Applicants should briefly describe the scope of Internet crimes against children across the country; the need to investigate these crimes; and the need for support, training, and tools to increase law enforcement capacity to investigate and prosecute Internet crimes against children.
 The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
+Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
 Applicants should describe the target population and any previous or current attempts to address the problem.